 What you are about to read is a detective story.

-We have uncovered an ancient writing that is encrypted with a hidden meaning.
+The researchers have unveiled an ancient writing that is encrypted with a hidden meaning.
 In the process of decoding it, we’ll take you on a journey into the world of this mysterious text.
-What the Vatican feared—and Dan Brown only suspected—has come true.
+What the Vatican feared—and Dan Brown only suspected—has now come true.
 There is now written evidence that Jesus was married to Mary the Magdalene, and that they had children together.

 'We now know what the original Jesus movement looked like and the unexpected role sexuality played in it'